hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 Once you are done making the necessary changes to your strategy and are satisfied with the backtesting results you can give the config a name (or just use the defaults) and then click `Upload` to upload your config and make it available in the `Deploy` page.

-If you make changes later on, the `Config Tag` will be incremented to a higher version so any new changes will always be saved to a config with a newer config tag version.
+If you make changes later, the `Config Tag` will be incremented to a higher version, so any new changes will always be saved to a config with a newer config tag version.
 However, if you change the `Config Tag` to a previous version, any new changes you made will overwrite the config for that previous version.

 [![](./config-8.png)](./config-8.png)